datazoompuc/datazoom.social/README.md

-The `load_pnadc` function is a wrapper for [*`get_pnadc`*](https://www.rdocumentation.org/packages/PNADcIBGE/versions/0.7.0/topics/get_pnadc) from the package `PNADcIBGE`, with added identification algorithms to build a Panel.For any additional questions not related to the identification variables, please check with them.
+The `load_pnadc` function is a wrapper for [*`get_pnadc`*](https://www.rdocumentation.org/packages/PNADcIBGE/versions/0.7.0/topics/get_pnadc) from the package `PNADcIBGE`, with added identification algorithms to build a Panel.
+For any additional questions not related to the identification variables, please check with them.

 ------------------------------------------------------------------------